milojezek/github-for-non-coders/README.md

 ## ✍️ [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - Sophisticated way of text formatting
 - Can be used in GitHub, Google Docs, and many other editors
-- Super-easy-to-use shortcuts (+ even easier writing with slash command is coming)
+- Super-easy-to-use shortcuts (slash command is coming)
-- Can be combined with HTML
+- Combinable with HTML

 ## 🔥 [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)